adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-03-how-jamstack-and-cloudcannons-collaborative-cms-can-help-your-clients.md

 ### **This … actually sounds great?
 When can we start?**

 As soon as you want\!
-In fact, I can&nbsp;[sign up for a 14-day trial with CloudCannon right now](https://app.cloudcannon.com/register?trial=cc_standard).
+In fact, I can [sign up for a 14-day trial with CloudCannon right now](https://app.cloudcannon.com/register?trial=cc_standard).

 Or, you can browse [ready-made templates](https://cloudcannon.com/community/themes/) here.
 It's even possible for me to [deploy a sample portfolio site](https://app.cloudcannon.com/#sites/templates/jekyll/vonge), or [a product / SaaS business site,](https://app.cloudcannon.com/#sites/templates/jekyll/hydra) in a single click.